stolostron/multicluster-global-hub/demos/basic.md

 * Environment variables hold kubernetes configurations of the clusters, `TOP_HUB_CONFIG`, `HUB1_CONFIG` and `HUB2_CONFIG`.
 * Some managed clusters created by/imported into both `hub1` and `hub2`.
+* `kubeadmin` access to `hoh`.
+If you cannot login as `kubeadmin`, follow [these steps to add an alternative user as the admin to Hub-of-Hubs RBAC](https://github.com/stolostron/hub-of-hubs-rbac#update-role-bindings-or-role-definitions).

 ## The demo script

+1. Login into the console UI of `hoh` as the `kubeadmin` user.
+The Hub-of-Hubs UI has the same URL as the original ACM URL and it appears as `Red Hat Advanced Cluster Management for Kubernetes` in the list of the cluster applications.

+    If you cannot login as `kubeadmin`, follow [these steps to add an alternative user as the admin to Hub-of-Hubs RBAC](https://github.com/stolostron/hub-of-hubs-rbac#update-role-bindings-or-role-definitions).

 1. Observe managed clusters in the UI of `hoh`, `hub1` and `hub2`.
 Note that the UI of `hoh` contains managed clusters of both `hub1` and `hub2`.